hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-3.md

 ### 2.1: Build NiFi to HDFS

-In this section, you will build a NiFi flow on HDF Sandbox node to transport data ingested from MiNiFi node to HDFS on HDP Sandbox node.
+In this section, you will build a NiFi flow on CDF Sandbox node to transport data ingested from MiNiFi node to HDFS on HDP Sandbox node.

 1\.
 Navigate to NiFi UI at http://sandbox-hdf.hortonworks.com:9090/nifi/